Joao-Uchoas/Joao-Uchoas/README.md

 # Hey guys!👾
 <img src="https://raw.githubusercontent.com/Joao-Uchoas/Joao-Uchoas/main/imagem.png" width="300px" height="250px" align="right">

-My name is João Uchôas, and I'm from Brazil 🇧🇷.
+My name is João Uchôas and I'm from Brazil 🇧🇷.

-I'm in the third year of the Computer Engineering course at Facens; I have a technical background in Mechatronics.
+I'm in the third year of the Computer Engineering course at Facens; I have a technical in Mechatronics.
 I have knowledge in Java, C and basic knowledge in data architecture, UX architecture and MVC pattern.